jazelly/helpmefocus/README.md

 ## Why

-I couldn't find anything handy to remind myself to focus on what I am doing, as I tend to mutli-tasking unintentionally, which is counter-productive and the result tends to be like, well, nothing gets accomplished.
+I couldn't find any app, or at least free app, to help myself focus.
+I personally tend to mutli-tasking unintentionally, which is counter-productive.
+With a good 2-hour chunk for focusing, the result tends to be trivial.

-The goal of this tool is to make the use of LLM, and let it understand what you want to achieve during a certain period, so it can provide meaningful reminder within reasonable gaps.
-In that way, a user like me should be able to **focus** on a single task at one time.
+The goal of this tool is to make the use of LLM, and let it understand what you want to achieve during a certain period.
+The main idea is based on
+[Timeblocking](https://en.wikipedia.org/wiki/Timeblocking), a productivity technique for time management.

 ## Getting Started